The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Experiments

 \subsection{Real Data: Ovarian Cancer Dataset}

-We use the (pre-processed) ovarian cancer RNA-seq dataset from \citet{causal_lrps} which consists of $N=247$ human samples and $p=501$ genes.
+We use the ovarian cancer RNA-seq dataset from \citet{causal_lrps} for our real-data analysis, which consists of $N=247$ human samples and $p=501$ genes.
 There are 15 total transcription factors (TFs), and the remaining 486 genes interact with at least one of these TFs.
-This dataset has a partial ground truth, namely that the 15 TFs should precede the 486 genes in the true causal ordering.
+This dataset has a partial ground truth; the 15 TFs can only be causes and not effects of the 486 genes.
 The reference network for the 501 variables is obtained using Netbox, a software tool for performing network analysis using biological knowledge and community network-based approaches \citep{netbox}.
-A caveat, however, is that edges in this network might not have a precise probabilistic meaning (i.e., in either a causal or undirected probabilistic graphical model sense).
+A caveat, however, is that edges in this network might not have a precise causal interpretation.

-One way the authors in \citet{causal_lrps} benchmarked their methods was by counting the number of directed edges from TFs to genes that agree with the edges in NetBox.
+One metric used by \citet{causal_lrps} was a count of the number of directed edges from TFs to genes that agree with the edges in NetBox.
 The authors stated that confounding can be expected in this dataset due to unobserved transcription factors or batch effects.
 We here take a different approach for the evaluation and instead \emph{explicitly} create confounders by design.
 In particular, we remove all 15 TFs from the dataset and assume that we only observed the remaining 486 genes.